chizer1/DbLocator/docs/articles/getting-started.md

 var dbLocator = new Locator("YourConnectionString", "YourEncryptionKey", cache);
 ```

-## Creating Your First Tenant
+## Setting Up a Multi-tenant Environment

-Here's a basic example of setting up a tenant with a database:
+Here's a complete example of setting up a tenant with a database, user, and role-based access:

 ```csharp
 // Add a tenant